omeka/omeka-s-enduser/docs/modules/csvimport.md

 The drawer has multiple options for mapping:

-**Properties** select a property to map the column data to, from any of the installed vocabularies.
+**Properties**: Select a property to map the column data to, from any of the installed vocabularies.
 Use the Filter field to search the available properties for a specific property.

 ![Properties option open showing all of the installed vocabularies for the Omeka S installation: Dublin Core, Bibliographic Ontology, Friend of a Friend, Scripto and OWL-Time Ontology.](../modules/modulesfiles/csvimport_itemsMapProp.png)

-**Item set-specific data** is a checkbox for "Open to additions."
+**Item set-specific data** is a checkbox for "Open to additions".
 Check to allow other users to edit or add to the item set.
 Leave unchecked to have the item set be editable only by its creator, site admins, and global admins.

 ![Add mapping drawer showing the section "Item set-specific data".
 Below the section header is a single, unselected checkbox option labeled "Open to additions".](../modules/modulesfiles/csvimport_itemSetSD.png)

 **Generic data** also has a dropdown where you can set one of four options:

-- **Resource template (by label)**: set the template for an item  set by name.
+- **Resource template (by label)**: Set the template for an item  set by name.
 The name of the template as entered in the spreadsheet and the name of the template in Omeka S must match exactly.
-- **Resource class (by term)**: set the resource class for an item set.
+- **Resource class (by term)**: Set the resource class for an item set.
 The term for the class in the spreadsheet and in the Omeka S installation must match exactly.
-- **Owner (by email address)**: set an item set's owner by email address.
+- **Owner (by email address)**: Set an item set's owner by email address.
 This must be the email address associated with the user's account in the Omeka S installation.
-- **Visibility public/private**: set the visibility of the item set.
+- **Visibility public/private**: Set the visibility of the item set.
 Use "private" or "public" in the spreadsheet.

 ![Dropdown as described](../modules/modulesfiles/csvimport_itemsMapgeneric.png)